orb-lang/qor/doc/md/core/fn.md

 `fn.prehook(fn, nil)`, or the equivalent for a posthook\.

 `pre` receives the same parameters, and must return parameters which are then passed to the main function\.
 These don't have to be the same parameters, but certainly can be, if pre is called for side effects\.
-This calling convention gives `pre` a chance to modify the default parameters\.
+This calling convention gives `pre` a chance to modify the original values of the parameters\.

 `post` receives the return values of the main function, if any, followed by either the return parameters of `pre` or the main parameters, depending on if